Barbiche/fictional-waddle/content/games/2021-04-09_checkpoints_nicosie.md

----
-date: 2021-04-09 00:00:00
-layout: post
++++
-title: Checkpoints - An evening in Nicosia
-subtitle: A game to discover the geopolitical situation of Nicosia, Cyprus.
-Developed during Scientific Game Jam 2.
+title= "Checkpoints - An evening in Nicosia" subtitle= "A game to discover the geopolitical situation of Nicosia, Cyprus.
+Developed during Scientific Game Jam 2." description= "A game to discover the geopolitical situation of Nicosia, Cyprus."
-image: /assets/img/checkpoints_logo.png
-description: >-
-  A game to discover the geopolitical situation of Nicosia, Cyprus.
-category: games
----
++++

 **Scientific Game Jam special prize: Borderless Game award**